mavenlink/brainstem-redux/README.md

     npm install --save brainstem-js redux redux-thunk

 ## Usage

-Use Brainstem-redux when creating your top-level reducer and your store.
-You must pass the brainstem reducer into your `combineReducers` call with the key of `brainstem`.
-When you create your store, you must pass in `updateStorageManager` to redux's `applyMiddleware` function.
+### Use Brainstem-redux when creating your top-level reducer and your store.
+1. You must pass the brainstem-redux reducer into your `combineReducers` with the key of `brainstem`.
+2. When you create your store, apply the `updateStorageManager` middleware (syncs `store` -> `storageManager`)
+3. Finally, set up event handlers to sync the `storeManager` -> `store`
 ```
+const {
+  reducer: brainstemReducer,
+  updateStore,
+  updateStorageManager
-const { reducer, updateStore, updateStorageManager } = require('brainstem-redux')
+} = require('brainstem-redux')

+const {
+  combineReducers,
+  createStore,
+  applyMiddleware
-const { combineReducers, createStore, applyMiddleware } = require('redux')
+} = require('redux')

-const thunkMiddleware = require('redux-thunk')
+const thunkMiddleware = require('redux-thunk').default

+// 1
-const appReducer = combineReducers({ myAppReducer: myAppReducer, brainstem: brainstemReducer })
+const appReducer = combineReducers({
+  brainstem: brainstemReducer,
+  otherReducers: ...
+})

+// 2
+const storeMiddleware = applyMiddleware(thunkMiddleware, updateStorageManager)

-const store = createStore(appReducer, applyMiddleware(thunkMiddleware, updateStorageManager))
+const store = createStore(appReducer, storeMiddleware)

+// 3
+require('lib/sync/update-store')(storageManager, store);
 ```

 When you want to fetch or save your models or fetch your collections, use the `modelActions` and `collectionActions` to make sure both your store and storageManager get updated.